Measurable fractional spin for quantum Hall quasiparticles on the disk: Some additional observations

-If we consider the Laughlin state $\nu = \frac 1m$, the quasihole obtained by adiabatic flux insertion does not coincide with the quasihole wavefunction proposed by Laughlin~\cite{Laughlin_1983}; we elaborate on this point in Appendix~\ref{App:Laughlin:AFI}.
+If we consider the Laughlin state $\nu = \frac 1m$, the obtained quasihole does not coincide with the quasihole wavefunction proposed by Laughlin~\cite{Laughlin_1983}; we elaborate on this point in Appendix~\ref{App:Laughlin:AFI}.
 On the other hand, several properties are discussed in Refs.~\cite{MacDonald_1986_A, MacDonald_1986_B}.
 It is interesting in the following to compare the properties of the two quasiholes and to see in what they are similar, and in what they are different.

 We can re-express our spin definition for the quasihole obtained by inserting $q$ flux quanta~\cite{Sondhi_1992} as:

 where $c_l = \int_0^R |\phi_l|^2 2 \pi r dr$ and $\phi_l$ is the LLL single-particle wavefunction with angular momentum $l$ in the symmetric gauge, see Appendix~\ref{App:Angmom}.
 We consider $R$ large enough to ensure that $c_l \sim 1$ for all values of $l$ such that $\langle \hat a_l^\dagger \hat a_l \rangle_{q} - \langle \hat a_l^\dagger \hat a_l \rangle_{0} $ is significantly different from zero.
 In practice, our calculation amounts to computing the sum in~\eqref{Eq:Spin:AM} up to a cutoff angular momentum $\Lambda$ with all $c_l=1$ for $l \leq \Lambda$.